Is PURL Wax Any Good?

 1. Speed

 The purple block is their all-temp option, but it really shines between 8°F and 28°F (-13°C to -2°C).
 That covers most real-world riding these days, unless you’re stuck in a January deep freeze or spring slop.
 In those cases, they make separate blue (cold) and yellow (warm) versions.
+I have only minimally tested these so far, but will release separate reviews once I’ve put more days on them.

 The result is smooth, not sticky or overly dry like some “eco” waxes I’ve tried.
 It holds speed well across flats and feels noticeably better, especially after going waxless for a few weeks (whoops).